Gut instincts: How it could destroy your relationship

 Should you trust your instincts in relationships?

 In relationships that are complex, there are many factors that can influence our feelings and perceptions.
-It's crucial that we take the time to speak honestly and frankly with our partners and that we are ready to hear their points of view.
 While gut feelings can be useful in relationships, it's necessary to rely on a combination of intuition, communication, and critical reasoning to make informed decisions and maintain healthy and perfect relationships.

 When you feel that something is wrong in your relationship, you should ask yourself why you are feeling this way.